VegaDeftwing/OpGuidesHugoSrc/content/posts/quantized.md

 This post has been really negative, as I've gone out of my way to portray multiple groups and hobbies as being bad in one way or another, with the reason often boiling down to falling to deep down a rabbit hole.
 While that absolutely can be dangerous and that's a point I wanted to make, it can be incredibly positive as well.
 Largely, it's a matter of avoiding the bad and cultivating the good.

 For example, I'm a furry.
-To have a website as big as this one on the internet and own a fursuit, it's pretty clear I've gone pretty deep down the rabbit hole<a class="ptr">(3)</a>.
+To have a website as big as this one on the internet and own a fursuit, it's pretty clear I've gone pretty deep down the rabbit hole<footnote>I am very aware of the pun here.
+It's not indended.</footnote>.
 In this case, it was 100% worth it, as some furs are really heckin' awesome.
 I mean, just look at (almost) all of the {{< button relref="Interviews/interviews" color="interview">}}Interviews{{< /button >}} on this site.
 But at the same time, there's a lot of issues in the fandom.
 Honestly, while the media like to play up the sexual nature of it, that's honestly pretty tame and I haven't seen many issues with it personally.
 Instead, to me, the issue is the sheer amount of alcoholism.
 It's honestly a bit morbidly impressive.
 For me, being a furry has been an immensely positive experience.
 I have made some of my best friends, been given amazing professional advice and opportunities, become more confident, and just generally had a good time.

 <img src="/nonfree/character/box.png" alt="Vega in a box" style="float: left; width:18%">